 and always related to something in the real world.
 It involves kids in solving

-real-world problems.
+with a group of others that they have not, themselves, chosen.
 And that’s perfectly suited to life learners, who populate

 their communities during the day when others are in school.
 If they’re old